alejandrocosta1988/java-study-topics/README.md

 A second demonstration was made using the interface `Comparator`.
 If we want to sort an array of employees by the length of the name of the employees, for example, we would not be able to use the method `Arrays.sort()` because it would'n be possible to have to different implementations of `.compareTo()`.
 In this case, we can create a class that implements the interface `Comparator<Employee>`, and then define the method `compare()` as we wish.
 Then it will be possible to compare the employees using another signature of the method `Arrays.sort()`, which uses as a parameter a `comparator` object (an instance of a class that implements `Comparator`).
 See the demonstration in class `WithComparatorSorting`.
 The comparator used in the demonstration is defined as `EmployeeLengthComparator`, in the `model` package.

+### `functionalDemonstrations` package

+I this package, I provide a demonstration of the use of lambda expressions.
+By now, there is just one class within this package, `LambdaDemonstration`.
+This class demonstrates the use of lambda expressions using a comparator of String.

 ## Some comments on some topics ;)

 These are some annotations that I have done during my studies on the topics covered in this learning project.